 This review will help you evaluate the best change control software for managing change, as well as ITIL change management software (helps align IT’s needs through major organizational transitions).

 Organizational change management can be tricky.
 After all, there’s no single suite of tools to navigate every type of company change.
 That makes change management software reviews challenging, as you often cannot compare them across the board.
 Different types of change management tools need to be addressed differently.

-As a technical project manager, you may be charged with aspects of software change management as your organization adopts new technology or builds solutions for clients who are transitioning to new systems.
+As a technical project manager or change manager, you may be charged with aspects of software change management as your organization adopts new technology or builds solutions for clients who are transitioning to new systems.